Microsoft Teams Animated Background now Available

 Wrapping Up

 Animated backgrounds are a nice feature to have in Teams.
-Unfortunately, it’s not available yet in the preview version of Teams, but it will for sure come to the new Teams app as well.
 For now, we can’t easily upload our own animated backgrounds, but I think that will change soon enough.

 When choosing an animated Teams background, make sure you pick one that is not too distracting if you want to keep it professional.
 You can find some of the best animated backgrounds in this article.